-Back in the day, whenever a children's book or comic was brought to the small screen it was done properly: faithful to the writer/s's work and their followers.
-Cosgrove Hall did fantastically with Kenneth Grahame's Wind in the Willows and Terry Pratchett's Truckers - but though you're welcome to Marvel if you're into that sort of thing, one of my favourite comic strips was Bananaman... =D
+Back in the day, when a children's book or comic was adapted for media it was done properly.
+Cosgrove Hall, for instance, with Kenneth Grahame's Wind in the Willows and Terry Pratchett's Truckers with no complaint - and of course there's Bananaman!

-John Geering, Bananaman originally featured in a British Comic known as Nutty during the '80's before it merged within The Dandy.
-A funtastic series which is a complete farce on Superman, featuring villains galore (including General Blight and Dr. Gloom).
-But it still gave plenty of nods towards Silver Age and Marvelman whilst chock-a-blocked with our surreal British Humour.
+John Geering, Bananaman originally featured in a British Comic known as Nutty during the '80's before it merged with The Dandy.
+It was a complete farce on the equally-popular Superman, featuring villains galore (regular ones include General Blight and Dr. Gloom).
+But it still gave plenty of nods towards Silver Age and Marvelman whilst chock-a-blocked with surreal British Humour.

-The premise is simple: whenever schoolboy Eric eats a banana, he transforms into Bananaman, "ever alert to the call of action!", with helpful allies Crow and Chief O'Reilly by his side.
+The premise was simple: whenever schoolboy Eric eats a banana, he transforms into Bananaman, "ever alert to the call of action!", with helpful allies Crow and Chief O'Reilly by his side.

-Then three years after his comic strip debut, the creators approached animator Terry Ward of Flicks Films (Mr Men, Nellie the Elephant, Junglies, Beano Videostars among others) to turn their comic into an animated series by the BBC and 101 Productions.
-So they did, with voices and ad-libbing provided by The Goodies (Tim Brooke-Taylor, Graeme Garden and Bill Oddie), three talented chaps who aren't afraid of still being silly after a successful live-action cartoon-type series of their own - which only goes to prove that with the right people involved, a truer and memorable adaptation can be made possible (without too much tweaking)!
+Three years after his comic strip debut, the creators approached animator Terry Ward of Flicks Films (Mr Men, Nellie the Elephant, Junglies) to turn their comic into an animated series by the BBC and 101 Productions.
+As Terry Ward would do so with Beano Videostars later on, he and his team set off with a will - the icing on the cake being that the voices (and ad-libbing) were provided by The Goodies, Tim Brooke-Taylor, Graeme Garden and Bill Oddie, three talented chaps who aren't afraid of still being silly after a successful live-action cartoon-type series of their own.

 Which only goes to prove that with the right people involved, a truer adaptation can be made possible without too much meddling involved...!